 Prerequisite: teacher approval.
 Open to grades 10, 11, and 12.

 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.

 PHYSICAL EDUCATION DEPARTMENT